-Pro-militia protesters withdraw from US embassy in Iraq | DW | 01.01.2020
+Pro-militia protesters withdraw from US Embassy in Iraq | DW | 01.01.2020

 Rising tensions

-US marines worked to disperse the crowd as more people turned up for a second day of action, some of whom lit a fire on the roof of the reception area.
+US Marines worked to disperse the crowd as more people turned up for the second day of action, some of whom lit a fire on the roof of the reception area.

 In response to the tear gas, some members of the crowd hurled stones towards the embassy.
 Several protesters were reported injured.